Founder · Engineering Lead

 Distributed systems and the unglamorous infra that holds them up.
 Writes in graphs, ships in receipts.

-The person you speak to in the discovery call is the person building your product.
+The person you speak to in the discovery call is the person mapping and building your system.

-The senior engineer you meet is the one writing the code.
-We don't bait and switch with junior developers once the contract is signed.
+The senior engineer who scopes your project is the one writing the code.
+No bait-and-switch to a junior the moment the contract is signed.

-We don't disappear after delivery.
-Every engagement includes post-launch support and a founder who can actually reach us.
+We don't vanish at delivery.
+Every build includes post-launch support, and a founder you can actually reach when something needs attention.

 Or reach us at info@techtrinity.ai